lambdastack/lambdastack/docs/design-docs/modularization/modular-cli.md

     ```
     "lambdastack template -f outfile.yaml -p awz/azure/google/any (--all)"
     "LambdaStack.template(...)"
-    Task: Generate a template yaml with LambdaStack-cluster definition + possible infrastrucure, repo and component configurations
+    Task: Generate a template yaml with lambdastack-cluster definition + possible infrastrucure, repo and component configurations
     Input:  File to output data, provider and possible all flag
     Output: outfile.yaml with templates
     ```